 At this point, I would suggest the following: pick 1-2 areas you can become an expert in (classification, A/B testing, etc), and make that your primary skill.
 Then find a startup job that needs that skill in particular.
 Why a startup?
 Because they generally have a difficult time recruiting.
 Why 1-2 areas you can be an expert in?
 Because you have to compete with experienced data scientists.

 Every now and then, people reach out to me on LinkedIn, alumni networks, etc and ask me about how they can get into data science.
 I think a bit of advice that I’ll provide that you are unlikely to hear anywhere else, is to start with a data science role that is “low stakes”.
-If you see a data science job posting at a company, and if you can already tell it is going to be an impactful role, then that might not be for you -- at least just yet.
-The stakes can be quite high with data science projects -- an inflated error rate can mean millions of dollars in lost revenue, being unable to properly interpret a model may lead to a fundamentally bad business decision, etc. Think about this carefully -- this means people’s jobs, people’s retirement funds, etc. Many tutorials seem to make data science seem like the job is primarily “painting with data” and that we can pull down off-the-shelf sci-kit learn solutions to solve business problems, but I promise you there is the very small tip of a very large iceberg.
+If you see a data science job posting at a company, and if you can already tell it is going to be an impactful role, then that might not be for you – at least just yet.
+The stakes can be quite high with data science projects.
+An inflated error rate can mean millions of dollars in lost revenue, being unable to properly interpret a model may lead to a fundamentally poor business decision, etc. Think about this carefully – this means people’s jobs, people’s retirement funds, etc. Many tutorials seem to make data science seem like the job is primarily “painting with data” and that we can pull down off-the-shelf sci-kit learn solutions to solve business problems, but I promise you there is the very small tip of a very large iceberg.

-The question I ask myself before I deploy a model into production is: am I willing to bet my badge on this?
-And sometimes you will have to regardless due to circumstantial pressures.
+The question I ask myself before I deploy a model into production is: Am I willing to bet my badge on this?
+And sometimes you will have to regardless due to circumstances outside of your control.

-It might be worth asking yourself the question about whether you truly want to do the work of a data scientist, or if you are simply infatuated with the title.
-I’ve noticed many roles that have a skills overlap with data scientist roles -- quantitative analyst, data analyst, etc. I know people with these titles, I consider them my peers and learn frequently from them, and they are very happy doing what they are doing because they are doing what they love!
-Today, data scientists may be called data scientists, and tomorrow they may be rebranded as data astronauts (c’mon now, it’s totally in the realm of possibilities :-D).
+It might be worth asking yourself the question about whether you truly want to do the work of a data scientist.
+I’ve noticed many roles that have a skills overlap with data scientist roles – quantitative analyst, data analyst, etc. I know people with these titles, I consider them my peers, learn frequently from them, and they are very happy doing what they are doing because they are doing what they love!
+Today, data scientists may be called data scientists, and tomorrow they may be rebranded as something else.
 One way to determine this might be the following: Would you continue in the role you have right now if your title was changed to data scientist overnight?